drivendataorg/deon/docs/docs/index.md

 First and foremost, our goal is not to be arbitrators of what ethical concerns merit inclusion.
 We have a [process for changing the default checklist](#changing-the-checklist), but we believe that many domain-specific concerns are not included and teams will benefit from developing [custom cheklists](#custom-checklists).
 Not every checklist item will be relevant.
 We encourage teams to remove items, sections, or mark items as `N/A` as the concerns of their projects dictate.

 Second, we built our initial list from a set of proposed items on [multiple checklists that we referenced](#checklist-citations).
+This checklist was heavily inspired by an article written by Mike Loukides, Hilary Mason, and DJ Patil and published by O'Reilly: ["Of Oaths and Checklists"](https://www.oreilly.com/ideas/of-oaths-and-checklists).
 We owe a great debt to the thinking that proceeded this, and we look forward to thoughtful engagement with the ongoing discussion about checklists for data science ethics.

 Third, we can't define exhaustively every term that appears in the checklist.
 Some of these terms are open to interpretation or mean different things in different contexts.
 We recommend that when relevant, users create their own glossary for reference.